 How much to drink?

 This is a bit tricky.
-You’ll need to consider several factors such as age, gender, body size, weather/climate, duration of your outing, the weight being carried, the speed of travel, terrain, and foods you are eating (dehydrated foods have little or no water where fresh fruits have lots).
+You’ll need to consider several factors such as age, gender, body size, weather/climate, duration of your outing, the weight being carried, the speed of travel, terrain, fitness, acclimatization, and foods you are eating (dehydrated foods have little or no water where fresh fruits have lots).
 Keeping the above in mind will give you a general idea of how often you should be drinking on a given outing and if you need to mix in a sports drink.

 New guidelines (2015) published in the Clinical Journal of Sport Medicine recommends drinking when thirsty (4).
 The guidelines specifically say:

 “Given that excessive fluid consumption is a primary etiologic factor in EAH, using the innate thirst mechanism to guide fluid consumption is a strategy that should limit drinking in excess and developing hyponatremia while providing sufficient fluid to prevent excessive dehydration”.

 In this writer’s opinion, it may not “hold water” in cold environments where thirst perception is altered and one can lose 3 – 8% of body mass quickly (4).
 In cold environments, urine color may be a better indicator than thirst, but these are my own thoughts.
 Additionally, at altitude or in very hot and humid conditions over time this may be problematic.
 (5) Be cautious.

 So what to do?

 - Get an idea of how often you should drink based on your physiology.
 You can follow the link below for an interesting way to tell if you are hydrating enough during exercise.
 This article has some good information on how to gauge the amount of water you’ll need during exercise.
 Use this to determine how often you need to drink.

 - Bring foods that contain a higher water content.
 Fruits are good food/water sources.
 Foods with water will absorb slower but provide other nutrients.

 - Keep an eye on your pee.
-If it is starting to look like apple juice (it should look like lemonade), drink-up!
+If it is starting to look like apple juice (it should be almost clear or look like lemonade), drink-up!